VoroninMatvey/Caches/README.md

 2) number of page
 3) minimum value of incoming page
 4) maximum value of incoming page
-5) amount of generated tests
+5) number of generated tests

 In directory cache_data are generated tests and answers